facebook/react-native/docs/DevelopmentSetupAndroid.md

 ### Use gradle daemon

 React Native Android use [gradle](https://docs.gradle.org) as a build system.
-We recommend to enable gradle daemon functionailty which may result in up to 50% improvement in incremental build times for changes in java code.
+We recommend to enable gradle daemon functionality which may result in up to 50% improvement in incremental build times for changes in java code.
 Learn [here](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) how to enable it for your platform.

 ### Configure your SDK